Delete your account

 “For the individual person it might be more positive than negative,” he says.
 “There are some lucky people who get some more good stuff than bad stuff, and good for them.”

-Getting to Know Yourself
+Getting to know yourself

 Lanier won’t argue that deleting your social media accounts will necessarily impact the behavior of the social media companies themselves, or change the web’s business model.
 He wants you to do it for the sake of you, and everyone around you.